Rape laws in the United States: Minnesota

 In Minnesota the offense is divided into five degrees, of which the first three cover rape.

 Until July 2019, in Minnesota sexual violence occurring between spouses at the time they cohabit or between unmarried partners could be prosecuted only if there was force or threat of thereof, due to exemptions created by Article 609.349 'Voluntary relationships' which stipulated that certain sexual offenses do not apply to spouses (unless they are separated), and neither do they apply to unmarried cohabitants.
 These are offenses that deal with situations where the lack of consent is due to the incapacity of consent of the victim, including where the victim was drugged by the perpetrator.
 These situations, which were excluded from prosecution, are where the victim was "mentally impaired, mentally incapacitated, or physically helpless".
 The term "mentally incapacitated" is defined as a person who "under the influence of alcohol, a narcotic, anesthetic, or any other substance, administered to that person without the person's agreement, lacks the judgment to give a reasoned consent to sexual contact or sexual penetration". (see Article 609.341 for definitions).
 In 2019, these exemptions were repealed.

 In 2021 the Minnesota Supreme Court ruled that people who drink alcohol or take drugs of their own free will before being sexually assaulted do not meet the Minnesota legislature’s definition of mentally incapacitated.

 Mississippi

-Several disparate statutes are appliable to the crime of rape.
+Several disparate statutes are applicable to the crime of rape.